 Other data, such as phenology, pollination ecology, ecosystem position, and proposed phylogenies, etc., are mostly not available for opuntias at the specific level.
 However, where published such information is used to inform our treatments and descriptions of opuntias.

 Because opuntias are notoriously plastic in gross morphology, we do not rely upon single plants, observations, or locations, etc., to inform our decisions.
 Rather, we observe multiple plants, in multiple locations, under different conditions, and over different seasons to make determinations.

 Opuntia is a dynamic genus, and hybridization, polyploidy, and introgression are important biological processes that affect opuntias as well as our understanding of them.

 Opuntiahybrids do occur, but they are not the norm even though they can be confusing.
-Given the abundance of Opuntia species, the sheer number of individual plants and their overlapping ranges, there are actually few hybrids observed in Nature.
-When they do occur they are generally found in hybrid zones or regions where two Opuntia species overlap.
+Given the abundance of Opuntia species, the sheer number of individual plants, and their overlapping ranges, there are actually few hybrids observed in Nature.
+When they do occur they are generally found in regions where two Opuntia species overlap.
 Even in such zones, Opuntia hybrids are the exception.
-Because they are exceptions, and may have unique features, hybrids are often prized in gardens.
+Because they are exceptions and may have unique features, hybrids are often prized in gardens.